 Admin privileges in Salesforce

-Elements Admin permission set is assigned to you (or the user making the change)
+Elements Admin permission set is assigned to the Org model owner

 Installing the Managed Package